Commissioners

 The retention mission of the commissioner corps is best achieved by providing an adequate number of trained unit commissioners who provide a link to district committee resources in support of a quality unit program.

-Unit commissioners will focus on the following four primary areas:
+Unit commissioners will focus on the following areas:

-• Linking district committee resources to the unit: We should support the district committee’s delivery of a “catalog of services” to support the specific JTE elements needed for a particular unit’s health and success.
+• Delivering great, S.A.F.E programs… Commissioners equip unit leaders with the district committee’s delivery of a “catalog of services” to support a particular unit’s health and success.

-• Visiting units and logging the visits into the Unit Visit Tracking System (UVTS): Our core task remains visiting the unit.
-UVTS input feeds critical information to the district committee to help link resources to the unit.
+• Visiting units and logging the visits into Commissioner Tools: Our core task remains visiting the unit.
+Commissioner Tools input feeds critical information to the district committee to help link resources to the unit.

 • Supporting on-time charter renewal: The commissioner’s focus is the retention of the unit, though we should be especially mindful of supporting new youth membership efforts as we move more toward a volunteer-led, professionally guided approach to increasing membership.